sora7/kiririn-grabber/README.md

 This is the very first "working" version.
 It can parse tag results from only one site (chan.sankakucomplex.com), and can't download files (but create a .txt file with the direct links to pictures).
+You can use your favorite download manager (or even DownThemAll Firefox Extension).

 Xample usage: